dfandrich/testclutch/README.md

   - "Pull requests" repository permissions (write)
   - "Checks" repository permissions (read)

+Alternately, a classic token works as well.
 Copy the token contents from the web browser and store it in a file in a protected location on your local machine and with permissions that do not allow other user to access it.

 Test Clutch has built-in support for these test log formats: